Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Results and discussion

-In the particular case of the bands with $d_{yz}$, it is tempting to assert that Cr is decreasing the quasiparticle lifetime at $E_{F}$.
+It is tempting to assert that Cr causes the decrease of the quasiparticle lifetime at $E_{F}$.
 We caution, however, that this effect may not be an intrinsic electronic effect, but rather the extrinsic effect introduced by chemical substitution.
-Focusing on the rate of change of $\Gamma(E_B)$ close to $E_F$ (the line slops), it seems that in both the cases of the bands with $d_{yz}$ and $d_{xy}$ orbital character, the scattering rates are only weakly dependent on Cr content.
+Focusing on the rate of change of $\Gamma(E_B)$ close to $E_F$ (the line slops), it seems that the scattering rates are only weakly dependent on Cr content.
 In the case of MnBFA, a stronger dependence was found \citep{cantarino_incoherent_2023}.

 Most interesting, the Im${\Sigma}(E_B)$ for all samples present a fractional scaling close to $\sqrt{-E_B}$, the hallmark of a Hund's metal \citep{stadler_differentiating_2021,yin_fractional_2012}.
-The data is presented in the lower panel of \ref{fig:PD-sqrtSigma}$(a)$ and $(b)$ and the fractional behavior is shown as the blue and purple solid lines that are fittings to the function |Im${\Sigma}(E_B)$| = $a_0+a_1(-E_B)^{a_2}$.
+The data is presented in Fig. \ref{fig:PD-sqrtSigma}$(d)$ and the fractional behavior is shown as a fitting to the function |Im${\Sigma}(E_B)$| = $a_0+a_1(-E_B)^{a_2}$, represented by the black solid lines.
+Only points between the two green dashed lines were considered for the fitting, excluding the points close to the $E_F$ within the binding energy resolution and points too far from the FS.

 A similar fitting was performed for the DFT+DMFT obtained self-energies on the Matsubara axis (imaginary axis) for the BFA and Cr$8.5\%$ samples.
-Results of the analysis for the experimental and theoretical data are presented in Table \ref{tbl:selE_fit}.
+Results of the analysis for the theoretical data are presented in Table \ref{tbl:selE_fit} for all bands, along with the experimental result for the band with main $d_{yz}$ orbital character.

 The $a_0$ and $a_1$ coefficients determined from experiments do not follow a particular trend, which can be expected since they are closely related to the disorder and the self-energy extraction method.
-However, the exponential scaling, which is related to the $a_2$ coefficient, has a robust trend.
-For direct comparison, results from the theoretical and experimental data analysis are compiled in Fig. \ref{fig:PD-sqrtSigma}(c).
-We compare the exponential coefficient $a_2$ for the $d_{yz}$ and $d_{xy}$ orbitals extracted from experiments and theoretical calculations.
+The power-law scaling, however, which is related to the $a_2$ coefficient, has a robust trend.
+For comparison, theoretical and experimental results are compiled in Fig. \ref{fig:PD-sqrtSigma}(e).
+The experiments and theory compare well, with $a_2$ tending to decrease as a function of Cr concentration.
 The dashed black line is drawn to pinpoint the value of $0.5$ corresponding to a square root dependency of Im${\Sigma}(E_B)$ with $E_B$.
-As a function of Cr, $a_2$ tends to decrease in all cases.